acap613/mongchee/README.md

 # mongchee
-News sharing app that uses mongoose and cheerio to scrape other websites.
+News sharing app that uses mongoose and cheerio to scrape news from other websites.